tamiramil/ascii-water/README.md

 # ASCII Water

-A small experiment in simulating waves on a grid and visualizing them as ASCII characters.
+A small experiment in simulating waves on a grid and visualizing them as a grid.
-Built with C++20 and SFML, this project focuses on a minimal, CPU-friendly approach to representing surface dynamics through simple numerical methods and ASCII-based rendering.
+Built with C++20 and SFML, this project represents surface dynamics through simple numerical methods and SFML-based rendering.

 ---